 World Studies English 2 includes the traditional reading, writing, and studying found in any English class.
 Throughout the year, we will work on writing, grammar, vocabulary, essays, literature, presentations, research and projects.
-We will read several novels and plays including William Shakespeare's Julius Caesar (1623), Erich Maria Remarque's All Quiet on the Western Front (1929) and Elie Wiesel's Night (1958).
+We will read several novels including Chinua Achebe's Things Fall Apart (1958), Erich Maria Remarque's All Quiet on the Western Front (1928) and Elie Wiesel's Night (1956).

 World Studies History will focus on Globalization, the Enlightenment Period, Revolutions, Industrialization, Imperialism, World Wars 1 & 2, Cold War, Middle East and Contemporary Global issues.
-We will use the textbook History Alive!
-World Connections.
-It adopts a "big picture" view of world history, stepping back to see the world as an interconnected whole.
-It provides details about specific countries and regions, but presents those details in a larger, cross-regional and global context.
-While highlighting the world's diversity, it also makes connections and comparisons across cultures.
-It examines history from a global perspective, seeking to identify common patterns in historical events around the world.
 World history is the discovery of what makes each of us different, and yet alike.
 It is the celebration of what and who came before us and the quest to find the linkage with the future.
 Our rich histories are the cornerstone of our identities, as an individual and as a nation.
 History is the study of humans, and as such it is not an exact science with absolute answers but rather an endless search for answers.
 In this World History course we will examine political, cultural, social, diplomatic and military events during the modern era.
 We will examine the growth of democratic traditions, the role Industrialization plays in the expansion of western powers and their conflicts.